skaparelos/exercise/README.md

 6. Visit `http://localhost:3000`
 7. You should be able to see the homepage
 8. Click on one of the team titles to visit the team edit page
+9. In the edit page, if you want to change the parent make sure you don't create cycles.
+Cycle example: engineering is under backend and backend is under engineering

 If you want to destroy the db run and restart running the seed data run: `$ npm run db:down` and then `$ npm run db:up`